-2.1 SUMMARY 2 2.2 CONSIDERATIONS IN SELECTING A MORTALITY PROJECTION METHOD 3 2.3 CONSIDERATIONS IN SELECTING MORTALITY ASSUMPTIONS BY AGE AND CAUSE OF DEATH 5 2.4 PAST EXPERIENCE BY CAUSE OF DEATH 7 2.5 Assumed Future Rates of Reduction in Mortality by Cause of Death 8 2.6 PROJECTED FUTURE RATES OF REDUCTION BASED ON ASSUMPTIONS BY AGE, SEX, AND CAUSE OF DEATH .
-10 2.7 TRUSTEES' ASSUMPTIONS VERSUS HISTORICAL TRENDS AND OTHER ASSUMPTIONS .
-11 2.8 RECOMMENDATIONS OF THE PREVIOUS TECHNICAL PANELS AND OTHER PROJECTIONS .
-13 TABLE 2.1: HISTORICAL AND ASSUMED RATES OF REDUCTION IN MORTALITY TABLE 2.2: AVERAGE ANNUAL PERCENT REDUCTIONS IN AGE-ADJUSTED CENTRAL DEATH RATES: FOR THE 2024 TRUSTEES REPORT TABLE 2.3: AVERAGE ANNUAL RATES OF REDUCTION IN CENTRAL DEATH RATES BY AGE GROUP, SEX, AND CAUSE TABLE 2.4: AGE-SEX-ADJUSTED CENTRAL DEATH RATES 21 TABLE 2.5: HISTORICAL UNISEX LIFE EXPECTANCY AT BIRTH, BY COUNTRY, 1980 - 2021 CHART 2.1: HISTORICAL UNITED STATES AGE-SEX-ADJUSTED CENTRAL DEATH RATES FROM 1900-2022 23 CHART 2.2: DIFFERENCE BETWEEN MALE AND FEMALE ANNUAL PERCENT REDUCTION IN AGE-ADJUSTED DEATH RATES FOR POPULATION 65+ 24
+TABLE OF CONTENTS PAGE 2.1 SUMMARY 2 2.2 Considerations in Selecting a Mortality Projection Method 3 2.3 CONSIDERATIONS IN SELECTING MORTALITY ASSUMPTIONS BY AGE AND CAUSE OF DEATH 2.4 PAST EXPERIENCE BY CAUSE OF DEATH 8 2.5 Assumed Future Rates of Reduction in Mortality by Cause of Death 8 2.6 PROJECTED FUTURE RATES OF REDUCTION BASED ON ASSUMPTIONS BY AGE, SEX, A CAUSE OF DEATH 2.7 Trustees' Assumptions versus Historical Trends and Other Assumptions.
+12 2.8 RECOMMENDATIONS OF THE PREVIOUS TECHNICAL PANELS AND OTHER PROJECTION ONS .
+14 TABLE 2.1: HISTORICAL AND ASSUMED RATES OF REDUCTION IN MORTALITY TABLE 2.3: AVERAGE ANNUAL RATES OF REDUCTION IN CENTRAL DEATH RATES BY AGE GROUP, SEX, AND CAUSE 20 TABLE 2.4: AGE-SEX-ADJUSTED CENTRAL DEATH RATES CHART 2.1: HISTORICAL UNITED STATES AGE-SEX-ADJUSTED CENTRAL DEATH RATES FROM 1900-2023 CHART 2.2: DIFFERENCE BETWEEN MALE AND FEMALE ANNUAL PERCENT REDUCTION IN AGE-ADJUSTED 23 DEATH RATES FOR POPULATION 65 AND OLDER 24